American librarianship and human rights: Intellectual freedom

 The American Library Association defines intellectual freedom as the right of every individual, without restriction, to seek and receive information.
 It is based upon the idea that a stable and healthy democratic society progresses when ideas can be crafted and shared without social, political, or governmental restrictions.
 This American librarianship value is in line with First Amendment rights, established by the United States Constitution.
 Librarians strive to establish a balance along the spectrum of intellectual freedom - where on one side ideas flow unchecked, even harmful ones, and strict censorship exists on the other side.
 Librarianship allows for any person, regardless of their age, background, or beliefs to access information by any author despite whatever beliefs or viewpoints that author may hold.
 The individual has the freedom to decide how they express their own views and ideas as well as how they receive the views and ideas of others.

 The first library in the United States to issue a formal intellectual freedom policy was the Chicago Public Library in 1936.

 The American Library Association launched a Committee on Intellectual Freedom in 1940.
-Currently, the ALA also maintains an Office of Intellectual Freedom which was established in 1967, one year after the Freedom of Information Act (FOIA) was made law by the U.S. federal government.
+Currently, the ALA also maintains an Office for Intellectual Freedom which was established in 1967, one year after the Freedom of Information Act (FOIA) was made law by the U.S. federal government.

 In 1977, the ALA completed the controversial film The Speaker.
 The film details the fictionalized experience of a speaker who is denied the right to speak out on his offensive views concerning race.
 The main theme of the film was issues of intellectual freedom.
 ALA members debated whether or not the film should be released. but in the end the film was released.

 In 1991 the ALA added Article 19 of the Universal Declaration of Human Rights to their policy manual.

 Several state library organizations and associations possess Intellectual Freedom Committees, which routinely handle issues of intellectual freedom and the freedom of information.